 Read also: The best 4K monitors you can get on a budget

 Apart from that, it’s virtually identical to the Roku Express.
 You get the same basic remote with no voice controls, and it connects via single-band Wi-Fi.
-The good news is that it only costs $10 more, so you can get your 4K streaming fix for just $40.
+The good news is that it’s a slightly older model, so you can get your 4K streaming fix also for just $40.

 Roku Streaming Stick Plus